Returning to Society with a Criminal Record - Starting Over After Past Mistakes

 The Power of Connection in Preventing Recidivism

-Ministry of Justice statistics show that approximately 70% of repeat offenders were unemployed at the time of reoffending.
-Those without stable housing reoffend at roughly three times the rate of those with housing.
+The majority of repeat offenders were unemployed at the time of reoffending.
+Those without stable housing reoffend at significantly higher rates than those with housing.
 The keys to preventing recidivism are employment, housing, and the human connections that support both.

-Volunteer probation officers, self-help groups, and employment support NPOs provide connections that prevent isolation and create safety nets for difficult times.
+Volunteer probation officers, self-help groups (DARC, AA, etc.), and employment support NPOs provide connections that prevent isolation and create safety nets for difficult times.
 You don't need to "tough it out alone."
 Asking for help isn't weakness; it's the most reliable step toward successful reintegration.

 Summary